run-llama/llama_index/docs/community/integrations/vector_stores.md

 **Milvus**

 - Milvus Index offers the ability to store both Documents and their embeddings.
-Documents are limited to the predefined Document attributes and does not include metadata.

 ```python
 import pymilvus